 Parissa has published several books and articles on the topic of Japanese management, and is the author of Understanding Japanese Management Practices (Business Expert Press, 2010) and Successful Cross-cultural Management: a Guide for International Managers (Business Expert Press 2011).
 She is also the editor of Japanese Consumer Dynamics (Palgrave Macmillan, 2011), the “Routledge Handbook of Japanese Business and Management” (Routledge 2016) and "Business Development, Merger and Crisis Management of International Firms in Japan: Featuring Case Studies from Fortune 500 Companies" (World Scientific Publishing 2018).

 Professor Haghirian advises companies on intercultural cooperation and coaches top managers in search of new potential for success and perspectives.
-She holds keynotes at conferences, conferences and corporate events in Europe and Asia.
+She holds keynotes at conferences and corporate events in Europe and Asia.
 She lives in Tokyo and Vienna.